Capability Demonstrations & Supply Chain Challenges for NASA Moon Base Development

 Scope of Work

-NASA is seeking information on technologies and hardware solutions that can be rapidly repurposed or efficiently developed for demonstration testing on the lunar surface within the next 2-4 years.
-These capabilities should aid in validation, accelerate initial lunar surface operations, and inform future development.
-Focus areas include:
+NASA is seeking information on technologies and hardware solutions that can be rapidly repurposed or developed for demonstration on the lunar surface within 2-4 years.
+This includes capabilities for science, technology demonstrations, and infrastructure easily integrated into CLPS-class landers, LTV-class rovers, or orbiting platforms.
+Respondents should highlight alignment with NASA's Architecture-Driven Technology and Data Gaps.

 Requested Information